Back to the Main Page

 Now we are ready to review again some claims that we already quoted above.
 As you will recall, there was speculation that Anneka jumped off a

 The cover story does not work at all.
-Even if Anneka had gone to the vista point determined to do herself in, she would have found the situation impossible and would have sought out a better site, more secluded, where she could end it all.
-She would not have and could not have committed suicide at this vista point.
+Even if Anneka had gone to Las Flores View Point determined to do herself in, she would have found the situation impossible and would have sought out a better site, more secluded, where she could end it all.
+She would not have and could not have committed suicide at Las Flores View Point.
 The only hypothesis that seems to make sense is that she walked with a stranger to the beach, and was then attacked by that stranger.
 Why then would the military try to keep this under wraps and close the case without sufficient investigation, concluding probable suicide?
 Heres a possible reason.
 As the four of us learned on Sunday, 28 December 2014, the military monitors the area constantly, surely by a live satellite feed.
 Whoever was stationed in front of the computer monitor on the morning of Sunday, 2 January 2011, goofed, and goofed big time.
 He/she/they should have noticed that something was awry with those little two-legged dots crawling across the screen.
 The next day

 Were those real readers submitting real comments?
 Why do I have my doubts?
 The good news is that those comments have been deleted from the current version of the web page.
 But if you still want to bask in the lunacy, click on the WayBackMachine!